factor/factor/README.txt

 * Source organization

-  doc/ - the developer's handbook, and various other bits and pieces native/ - sources for the Factor runtime, written in C library/ - sources for the library, written in Factor contrib/ - various handy libraries not part of the core examples/ - small examples illustrating various language features fonts/ - TrueType fonts used by UI
+  doc/ - the developer's handbook, and various other bits and pieces contrib/ - various handy libraries not part of the core examples/ - small examples illustrating various language features fonts/ - TrueType fonts used by UI library/ - sources for the library, written in Factor vm/ - sources for the Factor runtime, written in C

 * Community